 Swiss Paraplegic Centre (SPC)

 The Swiss Paraplegic Centre is a privately owned clinic recognised throughout Switzerland and specialising in primary care, acute treatment, and comprehensive rehabilitation for people with spinal cord injuries and similar syndromes.
 The SPC has 150 beds, including an Intensive Care Unit.
 Over 250,000 inpatient and outpatient treatments have been provided at the SPC since it opened in 1990.
 190 beds will be available for this purpose from the end of 2020.
-The extension is scheduled for completion in mid-2018, and will make room for additional wards, a new Intensive Care Unit, and state-of-the-art operating theatres.
-It is being created in response to capacity bottlenecks in recent years.
-We will be able to treat around 1,300 inpatients in future, increasing the figure of 1,000 patients we have capacity for today.
-The clinic will continue to offer full outpatient and inpatient services throughout the construction period.
+The extension was completed in mid-2018, and made room for additional wards, a new Intensive Care Unit, and state-of-the-art operating theatres.

 ParaHelp advises and supports people with SCI disabilities and their families across Switzerland on matters of care and support, tailoring its advice to suit their specific needs.
 The focus is on rehabilitation at home, avoiding complications and promoting quality of life.